Xola-lab/oibsip_taskno/README.md

 If these evaluations do not make sense at this point, fret not, the last part of the project will clear it up.

 ### Data Visualisation
-This was final step involves visualising the accuracy each of these models:
+This final step involves visualising the accuracy each of these models:

 ```
 # Plotting and Visualisation -- Data Visualisation